 It is commonly accepted knowledge that there is a connection between diet and heart failure in humans.
 Eating too much food causes obesity.
 Obesity causes a range of illnesses, many of which put pressure on the heart.
-Pressure on the heart leads to heart disease, and heart disease leads to heart failure.
-For that exact reason, it shouldn’t come as a surprise to anybody to hear that there’s also a connection between diet and heart failure in cats.
+Pressure on the heart of a cat leads to cat heart disease, and cat heart disease leads to cat heart failure.
+For that exact reason, it shouldn’t come as a surprise to anybody to hear that there’s also a connection between diet and cat heart failure.

 What Sort Of Diets Cause Heart Failure In Cats?

 There’s an element of common sense to be used here – you probably know what food is more likely to make you put weight on.
 You also know that too much food in general causes you to put weight on.
 Overfeeding your cat will cause obesity no matter what the content of the food is, and obesity is the primary cause of feline heart disease.
 Maintaining good portion control will assist with avoiding that risk.
 There are specialist cat feeders that can help you with that.
 Nevertheless, there are other dietary factors that can cause heart failure in cats, and it’s important that you’re aware of them.
 Here are the headlines.

 - Lack of taurine is a known factor.
 Taurine is an amino acid, and cats will get most of theirs from milk or meat.
 It stabilises cell membranes, and acts as a neurotransmitter.
 Without enough of it, the heart can dilate, and develop dilated cardiomyopathy.
 Cats who eat only dry food are more likely to miss out on taurine than cats who regularly eat wet food.